Zimbabwe's re-elected president fends off election fraud claims

 “The CCC has initiated a comprehensive citizen's review of the vote count,” he said.

-An observer team from the Southern African Development Community said voting was peaceful but noted issues including voting delays, the banning of rallies, biased state media coverage and the failure of the electoral commission to give candidates access to the voters' roll.
+An Sadc observer team said voting was peaceful but noted issues including voting delays, the banning of rallies, biased state media coverage and the failure of the electoral commission to give candidates access to the voters' roll.

 Mnangagwa accused the observer mission of overstepping its mandate.
 “I am aware that some observer missions went beyond their call of duty,” he said.